SHMoAReg: Spark Deformable Image Registration via Spatial Heterogeneous Mixture of Experts and Attention Heads: Conclusions and Discussion

 \section{Conclusions and Discussion}

 In this paper, we propose a novel expert-guided registration network with MoE mechanism applied in both encoder and decoder, named \textbf{SHMoAReg}.
 The encoder's MoA enables specialized feature extraction in different resolution layers, while the decoder's SHMoE empowers spatial per-voxel, per-direction level heterogeneous deformation learning.
-In addition to the performance improvements, \modelname~also provides a new perspective to discuss the model’s interpretability.
 In conclusion, we have successfully introduced the MoE mechanism into DIR tasks, and our \modelname~demonstrates promising results on various datasets.
-More interpretable models and heterogeneous fine-grained experts are left to be explored in the future, especially for multimodal and low-quality images.
+More heterogeneous fine-grained experts are left to be explored in the future, especially for multimodal and low-quality images.

+Due to space limitations, detailed ablation studies on the impact of MoE mechanism and the analysis of model interpretability and specialization will be presented in future work.